 You don't have to use World record weights in

-a regular basis.
+your squats.
 See Dinosaur Training Secrets,

-Vol. 2, the "How Strong Are You Course?" for
+Vol. 2, the "How Strong Are You Course?"

-some key points on how much weight you
+for some key points on how much weight you

 should be using in your leg exercises:

-Note: It's also available in PDF format - see the
+Note: It's also available in PDF format - see

-of our PDF products.
+of our PDF products: